-Swerving to avoid a crash may be appropriate if stopping isn’t a solution.
+Swerving to avoid a crash may be appropriate if stopping is not an option.
 A swerve is any sudden change in direction.
 Be sure you have enough time and space to swerve.
-It can be two quick turns, or a rapid shift to the side.
+It can be two quick turns or a rapid shift to the side.
 To swerve:

 If braking is required, separate it from swerving.
 Brake before or after – never while swerving

 Brake, then Swerve

 Swerve, then Brake

 Many crash-involved riders enter turns too fast and are unable to complete the curve.
 The basic turning procedure – slow, look, press, roll – applies to all curves.
 Every curve is different.
 Be alert to whether a curve remains constant, gradually widens, gets tighter or involves multiple turns.
 Ride within your skill level and posted speed limits.

 You should move to a position based on road condition and traffic before entering a curve and adjust as necessary.
 This permits you to spot approaching traffic as soon as possible.
 You can also adjust for traffic “crowding” the center line or debris blocking part of your lane.